EOxServer/eoxserver/docs/sphinx/en/users/install.rst

     python manage.py eoxs_register_dataset --data-file DATAFILES --rangetype RANGETYPE

 The mandatory parameter ``--data-file`` is a list of at least one path to a file containing the raster data for the dataset to be inserted.
 The files can be in any compliant (GDAL readable) format.
 When inserting datasets located in a Rasdaman database, this parameter defines the `collection` the dataset is contained in.

 Also mandatory is the parameter ``--rangetype``, the name of a range type which has to be already present in the instance's database.

-For each data file there has to be one metadata file containing earth observation specific metadata.
+For each data file there may be given one metadata file containing earth observation specific metadata.
 The optional parameter ``--metadata-file`` shall contain a list of paths to these files, where the items of this list refer to the data files with the same index of the according option.
-This parameter can also be omitted, in this case for each data file a metadata file is assumed with the same path, but with an `.xml` extension, although it is only used when this file actually exists.
-Otherwise the datafile itself is used to retrieve the metadata values.
+A metadata file for each data file is assumed with the same path, but with an `.xml` extension when this parameter is omitted.
+However, it is only used when it actually exists.
+Otherwise the data file itself is used to retrieve the metadata values.
+When this is not possible either, the default values are used as described below or the insertion is aborted.

 When inserting datasets located in a Rasdaman database, this parameter is mandatory, since the metadata cannot be retrieved from within the rasdaman